Induced Disjoint Paths in Claw-Free Graphs: Preliminaries

-\begin{itemize} \item [1.] for all $i<j$, a terminal of $(s_i,t_i)$ may be adjacent to a terminal of $(s_j,t_j)$;\\[-5pt] \item [2.] for all $i<j$, it holds that $0\leq |\{s_i,t_i\}\cap \{s_j,t_j\} |\leq 1$. \end{itemize} We note that Property 2 means that terminal pairs may overlap as long as they do not coincide, \ie the set of terminal pairs is not a multiset.
-This suffices for our purposes regarding detecting induced paths or cycles through specified vertices (Corollary~\ref{c-main}) and detecting anchored induced topological minors (Theorem~\ref{t-anchored}).
+\begin{itemize} \item [1)] for all $i<j$, a terminal of $(s_i,t_i)$ may be adjacent to a terminal of $(s_j,t_j)$; \item [2)] for all $i<j$, it holds that $0\leq |\{s_i,t_i\}\cap \{s_j,t_j\} |\leq 1$. \end{itemize} Property 2 means that terminal pairs may overlap but not coincide, that is, the set of terminal pairs is not a multiset.
+This suffices for our purposes regarding detecting induced paths or cycles through specified vertices and detecting so-called anchored induced topological minors, as we will explain later.

 For the remainder of the paper, we assume that the input of {\sc Induced Disjoint Paths} consists of a graph $G$ with a set of terminal pairs $(s_1,t_1),\ldots,(s_k,t_k)$ having Properties 1 and 2, and that the desired output is a set of paths $P_1,\ldots,P_k$ that are mutually induced, such that $P_i$ has end-vertices $s_i$ and $t_i$ for $i=1,\ldots,k$.
 We say that $P_i$ is the {\it $s_it_i$-path} and also call it a {\it solution path}.
 We still call the subgraph of $G$ induced by the vertices of such paths an {\it induced linkage} and say that it forms a {\it solution for $G$}.